bhmj/jsonslice/README.md

 ## Specs

-See [jsonpath.com](http://jsonpath.com) for specs and examples.
+See [Stefan Gössner's article](http://goessner.net/articles/JsonPath/index.html#e2) for original specs and examples.
-See [Jayway JsonPath](https://github.com/json-path/JsonPath) for details on jsonpath regexp syntax.

 ## Limitations and deviations

-1. Only single-word keys are supported (`/\w+/`)
+1. Only single-word keys (`/\w+/`) are supported by now.

+2. Only dot notation (`$.foo.bar`) is supported by now.
+Bracket notation is coming soon.

-2. A single index reference returns an element, not an array:
+3. A single index reference returns an element, not an array:
 ```
 ./jsonslice sample0.json $.store.book[0]
 ```